KiyonoKara/Local-Battleship-AI/README.md

 # Local Battleship AI
-A project that lets you run a local server and let's play your battleship AI against the server, all locally.
+A project that lets you run a local server and let's play your battleship AI against the server.
+You can also play against other AI players without the server.
+All game sessions are printed and visualized on the console.

+## Usage

+### [Mode 1] Manual vs. AI
+User has two instances of `AbstractPlayer` play against each other.
+Automatic players are also allowed.

+**Directions:**
+1. Create two separate instances of `AbstractPlayer` in the `Driver` class.
+2. Insert those two instances in the controller's parameters.
+    ```java
+    BattleSalvoController controller
+        = new BattleSalvoController(
+            your_first_instance_here,
+            your_second_instance_here
+        );
+    ```
+3. Ensure the `.runGame()` method of the controller is called.
+4. Your game is ready, follow the GUI's directions, and you're all set.

+### [Mode 2] AI vs. Server
+User starts a local server and plays against it with an instance of `AbstractPlayer`.

+**Directions:**
+1. In the `Driver` class, make sure you have a valid AI player, an instance of `AbstractPlayer` that can play automatically.
+2. Pass your player instance into the `ProxyController` instance to register your player.
+3. Using the `Server.jar` file, run it with arguments `--debug all`.
+4. Once the server is running, run your `Driver` with arguments that are the address and port.
+   - Address: 0.0.0.0
+   - 35001
+5. Once your Driver is connected, you can watch as the session takes place.